SimCorp : A/S – Share buyback program | MarketScreener

-In connection with the program SimCorp A/S will repurchase shares for an amount of up to EUR 12.5m, to be executed during the period from February 20, 2019 to August 22, 2019.
+In connection with the program SimCorp A/S would repurchase shares for an amount of up to EUR 12.5m, to be executed during the period from February 20, 2019 to August 22, 2019.

 The following transactions have been executed under the program: